ubccsss/ubccsss.org/content/events/2019-10-01-coffee-chat.md

 __Sign up to join the October round [here](https://ubc.ca1.qualtrics.com/jfe/preview/SV_bDaYpMXZ3BOYlnf?Q_SurveyVersionID=&Q_CHL=preview&fbclid=IwAR0r1h4l5QPEV4xSBahHHezUT4QH0vLwy2nqWeVhgaDur3iHLd7ZgLKQu9E)!__

 #### WHEN
-Signup is open for the October round until September 30 11:59 PM.
+Sign-up is open for the October round until September 30 11:59 PM.
 Matches will be sent out in the first week of October.

 To kick things off, we're hosting an event on EVENT_NAME for you to meet you match in person and meet other people in CS Coffee Chat.